Artheanos/Simple-TS-Discord-Bot/README.md

   }
 }
 ```
-You can also replace guild id or text channel id with and asterisk `*`.
+You can also replace guild id or text channel id with an asterisk `*`.

 If you do so then its value will be applied to any guild id / text channel id that **has not** been matched